tiiuae/ghaf/README.md

 For inforamtion on build instructions and supported hardware, see the [Reference Implementations](https://tiiuae.github.io/ghaf/build_config/reference_implementations.html) section of Ghaf documentation.

-Other repositories that are a part of the Ghaf project: <https://github.com/tiiuae/sbomnix>.
+Other repositories that are a part of the Ghaf project:

+* <https://github.com/tiiuae/sbomnix>: a utility that generates SBOMs given Nix derivations or out paths
+* <https://github.com/tiiuae/ci-public>: CI/CD related files

 ### Documentation